 Making Ideas Work in the Midst of Research will provide insights from innovative, enterprising UoN Researchers (past and present) who continually strive to make their ideas work in a variety of different contexts within and without Academia; AND who effectively pave the way for them if the direction of travel ahead is not immediately apparent.

-This event should appeal to PGRs/ECRs from all disciplines who seek to manifest their ideas, carve out careers around them and make impact with them.
-It will particularly appeal to those who wake up thinking "I have an idea, what can I do with it, how can I make it work, how can I make it happen or capitalize on it, and what skills do I need to exploit, maximize or pave the way for it!?.
+This event should appeal to PGRs/ECRs from all disciplines who sense andwant to seize ‘the initiative’ to manifest and transfer their ideas into action, in order to generate value for some-one other than themselves.
+It will particularly appeal to those who wake up thinking "I have an idea, what can I do with it, how can I make it work, how can I make it happen or capitalize on it, and what skills do I need to exploit, maximize or pave the way for it?

 Delegates can learn from practitioner experiences, the pathways they plot and their routes to success.
 Speakers will be from diverse backgrounds and will showcase how they have laboured towards making their ideas work through a variety of different lenses: interdisciplinary collaboration; setting up their own business; offering consultancy services; spinning out a university company; developing entrepreneurial and innovation skills by participating in innovation and enterprising based competitions, relevant schemes, fellowship programmes, placements, KTPs etc.